-Reserve requests will be fulfilled in Canvas by linking to existing digital materials in the Library’s collection; by purchasing new digital materials; or by scanning fair-dealing amounts of owned or purchased physical materials and mounting them to course sites.
+Reserve requests will be fulfilled in Canvas by linking to existing digital materials in the Library’s collection; by purchasing new electronic materials; or by scanning fair-dealing amounts of owned or purchased physical materials and mounting them to course sites.

-Digital textbooks unavailable from many publishers
+Electronic textbooks unavailable from many publishers

 Unfortunately, many publishers decline to sell digital textbooks to libraries.
 In these cases, while SFU Bookstore allows students to buy or rent individual digital textbooks, there is no way for the Library to make a multi-user copy digitally available on reserve.